openedx/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

 Configure Acceptance Tests
 *********************************

 You configure acceptance tests by using the settings in the ``e2e/config.py`` file.
 You can use the default values for most settings in this file.
-However, you must specify values for the following settings by using environment variables.
+However, for the following settings, you must specify values using environment variables.

+  .. ecomm version has this file path instead:
+  .. ecommerce/blobmaster/acceptance_tests/config.py

 .. list-table::
  :widths: 30 60